cbrightly/content/nautilus/learn/exchanges_en.md

 ## What Do Exchange 'Liquidity' and 'Volumes' Mean? ##

-'Liquidity' in bitcoin and elsewhere refers to the number of units an exchange can trade without
+'Liquidity' in bitcoin and elsewhere refers to the number of units an exchange can trade without substantially moving the price up or down.

 Put simply, if there aren't many traders on a particular exchange, selling only a handful of bitcoins would see a big drop in price.
 The more users and trades, the higher the liquidity, the more stable the price and the easier it is to buy or sell.